shadow23734/Password-Checker/README.md

 ---

 ## ⚖️ License
-MIT License © 2025 — Crafted with ❤️, ☕, and 🎧 by **Satria -SXZnightmare**
+MIT License © 2025 — Crafted with ❤️, ☕, and 🎧 by **Satria-SXZnightmare**

 ---